uchicago-cs/cmsc22000/website/content/labs/lab1.md

   cd cs220
   ```

-* Inside that folder, create a file called `test.txt` with your full name.
+* Inside that folder, create a file called `README.md` with your full name.

-* On the GitLab project page (the one that says "The repository for this project is empty") there is pull-down list with "SSH" selected.
+* On your repository's GitHub page, right under "Quick setup — if you’ve done this kind of thing before" there is a URL field with two buttons: HTTPS and SSH.
 Make sure to change this to "HTTPS".

-Now, from inside your CMSC 22000 directory, run the instructions for "Git global setup" and for "Existing folder".
-If any commands asks you to enter a username and password, just enter your CNetID and password.
+Now, from inside your CMSC 22000 directory, run the commands that appear under "...or create a new repository on the command line" *except* the first one (the one that starts with `echo`.
+If any commands asks you to enter a username and password, just enter your GitHub username and password.
 Don't worry about what each individual command does; we will be seeing what most of these commands do in this lab.
 However, if you encounter any error messages, please make sure to let us know.

-You can verify that your repository was correctly set up by going back to https://mit.cs.uchicago.edu/.
-If you go to your repository page, you should now see it contains a `test.txt` file.
+You can verify that your repository was correctly set up by going back to your repository's page on GitHub, you should now see it contains a `README.md` file.
 If you click on it, you can see its contents.

 ## Creating a commit

 If you make changes to your repository, the way to store those changes (and the updated versions of the modified files) is by creating a *commit*.
 So, let's start by making some changes:

-* Edit `test.txt` to also include your CNetID
+* Edit `README.md` to also include your CNetID
-* Add a new file called `README.md`.
+* Add a new file called `test.txt`.
 This file should contain a single line with the text `Hello, world!`

 Creating a commit is a two-step process.
 First, you have to indicate what files you want to include in your commit.
 Let’s say we want to create a commit that only includes the updated `test.txt` file.
 We can specify this operation explicitly using the `git add` command from the terminal:

-    git add test.txt
+    git add README.md

 This command will not print any output if it is successful.

 To create the commit, use the `git commit` command.
 This command will take all the files you added with `git add` and will bundle them into a commit:

-    git commit -m "Updated test.txt"
+    git commit -m "Updated README.md"

 The text after the `-m` is a short message that describes the changes you have made since your last commit.
 Common examples of commit messages might be "Finished lab 1" or “Implemented insert function for data struct”.